All That season 1

 In 1994, Nickelodeon canceled Roundhouse and aired the pilot on April 16 of the same year.
 The show featured producer Kevin Kopelow as the stage manager which the cast members do something bad to him constantly, exclusively during the cold opens.
 The first season was broadcast from Orlando, Florida.
 The show's cold openings featured the cast in a green room and their departure from the room.
 To resemble Saturday Night Live, producers added the segment Vital Information which would be featured in every episode just like SNL's Weekend Update segment.
 Producers bumped Denberg up to anchor the segment.

 The theme song for All That was performed by TLC.
 The intro features the entire cast in an alleyway.
 They are playing games and playing with a sheet with the All That logo on it.
 The cast jumps on unseen trampolines.
 The intro starts off with the announcer saying, "Not quite live, but ready for prime time.
 Get Ready, get set, it's All That."
 After that the All That theme song begins.
 It starts off with Johnson holding a sign of the word, "Oh".
 Then two people are shown playing racket ball in the alleyway.
 Then the cast is shown, with their names shown in bright red.
-Their first and last names are separated by the series' logo.
-The musical guest is shown after Thompson, the intro ends with a pan shot of the entire cast with the names of the producers flashing by.
+Their first and last names are separated by the series’ logo, with the musical guest being shown after Thompson.
+The intro ends with a pan shot of the entire cast with the names of the producers flashing by.

 Action League Now! aired as part of the show for two shorts.
 More were planned, but then the show was moved to All That's first spin-off, KaBlam!.